linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 14 Asset Pricing Theories.md

 4. On average, approximately  $40\%$  of the single-security risk is eliminated by forming randomly selected portfolios of 20 stocks.
 5. The return on a diversified portfolio follows the market closely, with the ratio of systematic risk to total risk exceeding  $90\%$ .

+### Quantifying Systematic Risk

-Quantifying systematic risk Systematic risk can be quantified by dividing security return into two parts: one part perfectly correlated with and proportional to the market return and a second part independent from (uncorrelated with) the market.
+Systematic risk can be quantified by dividing security return into two parts: one part perfectly correlated with and proportional to the market return and a second part independent from (uncorrelated with) the market.
 The first component of return is usually referred to as "systematic return" and the second as "unsystematic return" or "diversifiable return."
 Thus we have the following:

 Security return  $=$  Systematic return + Unsystematic return.
 (14.3)